wp-plugins/schema-creator/readme.txt

 == Changelog ==

+= 1.042 =
+* add Spanish language support. props @fitorec

 = 1.041 =
-* add Italian language support
+* add Italian language support. props @rotello
 * added a 'testing' button to the WP-Admin bar to load a single post or page in Google's Microdata testing tool

 = 1.040 =